DavidMasila/Python-Data-Analysis/README.md

 My learning journey in Data Analysis with python.
-This coursework is from SIMPLILEARN, IBM , COGNITIVE SKILLS and UDACITY.
+This coursework is from SIMPLILEARN, IBM , COGNITIVE SKILLS, UDACITY and any other learning source sites i used.